UGURSELIMOZEN/Datacamp/Projects/Predicting Credit Card Approvals/Readme.txt

 Project Tools

-In this project, I used Python with pandas for data cleaning , data preprocessing and exploratory data analysis with scikit-learn for building , fitting , predicting , evaluating and hyperparameter tuning (GridSearchCV) to find best performance to a logistic regression model.
+In this project, I used Python with numpy , pandas for data cleaning , data preprocessing and exploratory data analysis with scikit-learn for building , fitting , predicting , evaluating and hyperparameter tuning (GridSearchCV) to find best performance to a logistic regression model.